Plateresque: Revival in Spain: 19th & 20th-century Monterrey Style or Neo-plateresque

 The Monterrey o neo-plateresque style arose in the 19th century.
-It was named after the Palace of Monterrey in Salamanca, a plateresque building built in 1539.
+It was named after the Palacio de Monterrey in Salamanca, a plateresque building built in 1539.
 Widely admired among 19th-century architects, it was profusely imitated across Spain, with the new imitations spawning a new historicist style, the neoplateresque.

 The style survived until the early 20th century, featured in national and regional 'revivals'.
 It spread widely, and though not accepted in the critical circles of academia, some examples can be found on the Gran Vía of Madrid.

 In Mexico there was also a new iteration of Plateresque which spread to the Southwestern United States, beginning in the first half of the 18th century.
 This Neo-plateresque is not to be confused with that of Spain at the end of 19th and early 20th centuries, the so-called Monterrey style.